huanchen-stack/obj-detection-optimizer/README.md

 0. Per layer/block inference profile can be found in the [testcases](testcases) folder.

-1. To find the optimized partition solutions and corresponding speed up rates, run `opt_wrapper.py`.
+1. To find the optimized partition solutions and corresponding speed up rates, simply run `opt_wrapper.py` in the folder's root directory.
+   - (Optional) Modify attributes and variables described in the following content.
    - For devices with memory constrains, use [opt_wrapper_mem.py](opt_wrapper_mem.py).
    - To optimize by battery life instead of execution time, use [opt_wrapper_battery.py](opt_wrapper_battery.py).

-2. To analyze energy consumptions for each *partition solution*, run `power-infer.py`.
+2. To analyze energy consumptions for drone communication under each *partition solution*, run `power-infer.py` in the folder's root directory.

+3. To analyze energy consumption for computation (model inference), go to [this](https://github.com/huanchen-stack/tegraWATTS) repo

-3. To generate plots, go to the `PLT_*` directories and run `PYPLT_*.py`.
+4. To generate plots, go to the `PLT_*` directories and run `PYPLT_*.py`.

 ---